We have 3 Positions that we are currently hiring for:

 To Apply:

 In one document, send a resume and cover letter to leadership@seattleops.org.
-Applications will be reviewed on a rolling basis, with priority given to those received by July 15, 2025.
+Applications will be reviewed on a rolling basis.

 OPS IS AN EQUAL OPPORTUNITY EMPLOYER